 For the most part, petrol engines are composed of at least one cylinder, which creates drive and thrusts the car forwards and backwards as required.

-The unit in which car engines are measured, is cubic centimetres (cc), a number which defines the volume of fuel and air that is pushed through the engine by the car’s cylinders.
+The unit in which car engines are measured in is cubic centimetres (cc), but many people wonder what does cc actually mean.
+It is the number which defines the volume of fuel and air that is pushed through the engine by the car’s cylinders.

 For example, a car with a 1,000cc engine (often referred to as a ‘1-litre’ engine) is able to displace one litre of an air/fuel mixture.